arabcoders/watchstate/FAQ.md

 ### Q: Does this tool require webhooks to work?

 No, You can use the task scheduler or on demand sync if you want.
-However, we recommend the webhook method as it's the most efficient method to update watch state.
+However, we recommend the webhook method as it's the most efficient method to update play state.

 ---

 ### Q: When i use jellyfin, i sometimes see double events?

-This likely a bug in the plugin [jf webhook. #113](https://github.com/jellyfin/jellyfin-plugin-webhook/issues/113), Just reload the page make sure there is only one watchstate event webhook.
+This most likely a bug in the plugin [jf-webhook #113](https://github.com/jellyfin/jellyfin-plugin-webhook/issues/113), Just reload the page make sure there is only one added watchstate endpoint.

 ---

 ### Q: I keep on seeing "..., entity state is tainted." what does that means?

-Tainted events are events that are not used to update the watch state, but they are interesting enough for us to keep around for other benefits like updating the GUID mapping for items.
+Tainted events are events that are not used to update the play state, but are interesting enough for us to keep around for other benefits like updating the external ids mapping for movies/episodes.
 It's normal do not worry about it.

 ---

-### Q: How can I see the database history?
+### Q: How can I see my play state list?

 ```bash
 $ docker exec -ti watchstate console db:list